borysSynowec/I-STEP-VERY.SIMPLE.RESUME/README.md

-# I-STEP-VERY.SIMPLE.RESUME
+reumeExample-ver0.1
-This is a repository of  first easy project.
+This is a repository of first easy project containing only html & css.